thycotic-ps/thycotic.secretserver/docs/collections/_abouttopics/about_tssconfigurationfolders.md

     new()

 # PROPERTIES
-    EnablePersonalFolders
+    EnablePersonalFolders: boolean
         Each user will have a personal folder created and assigned to them

-    PersonalFolderName
+    PersonalFolderName: string
         The name of the root personal folder.
-Each user's personal folder will be named based on the user
+Each user's personal folder will be named based on the user (DisplayName , UsernameAndDomain)

-    PersonalFolderNameOption
+    PersonalFolderNameOption: string
         The format for the personal folder name for each user (DisplayName, UsernameAndDomain)

-    PersonalFolderWarning
+    PersonalFolderWarning: boolean
         Warning to be shown when creating Secrets if ShowPersonalFolderWarning is true

-    RequireViewFolderPermission
+    RequireViewFolderPermission: boolean
         Users will only see folders they have View permissions on

-    ShowPersonalFolderWarning
+    ShowPersonalFolderWarning: boolean
         When true the PersonalFolderWarning will be shown when creating Secrets

 # METHODS